sauvc/rulebook/rulebook.md

 - Each team is given **15 minutes** to complete the tasks.
 - In any of the following cases, the game ends immediately.
   - Disqualification is announced in the game.
-  - When the judges determine that the game cannot continue.
+  - When the <span class="role">Judges</span> determine that the game cannot continue.
 - Setting up of AUV
   - Five minutes is given for setting up the AUV before the game starts.
   - No more than two members of respective teams can engage in setting up of their AUV at the poolside.